 The semiconductor industry is highly cyclical, to a greater extent than other less dynamic or less technology-driven industries.
-In the past, including during 2001, the first half of 2002 and currently, our financial performance has been negatively affected by significant downturns in the semiconductor industry as a result of:
+In the past, including during 2001 and currently, our financial performance has been negatively affected by significant downturns in the semiconductor industry as a result of:

-- the cyclical nature of the demand for the products of semiconductor customers; - · excess inventory levels in the channels of distribution, including our customers; - · excess production capacity; and - · accelerated declines in average selling prices.
+- the cyclical nature of the demand for the products of semiconductor customers; - excess inventory levels in the channels of distribution, including our customers; - excess production capacity; and - · accelerated declines in average selling prices.